meisaputri21/Indonesian-English-Parallel-Corpus/README.md

 ![alt text](https://github.com/meisaputri21/Indonesian-English-Parallel-Corpus/blob/master/pair_sentences_format.PNG)

 ## Citation
 This corpus is a part of our work namely "*Automatic Indonesian-English Parallel Corpus Construction from Wikipedia using Lexical Similarity*".
-This work is currently under a review to be be published into a conference paper.
+This work is currently under a review to be published into a conference paper.

 **Damar Fajar Tanjung, Mei Silviana Saputri, Rahmad Mahendra, Evi Yulianti and Mirna Adriani, "*Automatic Indonesian-English Parallel Corpus Construction from Wikipedia using Lexical Similarity*", (Unpublish).
 2019.**